lighting and photographing the wedding formals

 Normally I would consider 1/100th of a second shutter speed to be fairly low when working with available light.
 However, the risk of camera shake is nearly eliminated here because the flash completely dominates as the light source.
 This allows me to comfortably work without a tripod.

 Since the lighting in churches are predominantly Tungsten, I usually gel my flash either with a full CTS or a 1/2 CTS as in the example above.
 This helps bring my flash’s white balance to match the existing light, and not give a discordant color cast.
-Here is a link to the gels I use.
+I use these gels that I cut up and tape to the top of my speedlight’s head.
+One of these sheets (which aren’t expensive), will give you a lifetime supply of these filters.
+If you use flash indoors where Tungsten lighting dominates, then these filters are an invaluable part of flash photography.

 The equipment: